ilanman/Rpres_ML/index.md

 ----

-## Regression example
+## Regression
 # Gradient descent - Summary
 <space>

-- Minimization algorithm
+1. Minimization algorithm
-- Approximation, non-closed form solution
+2. Approximation, non-closed form solution
-- Good for large number of examples
+3. Good for large number of examples
-- Hard to select the right $\alpha$
+4. Hard to select the right $\alpha$ and starting point
-- Finds local not global minimum
+5. Finds local not global minimum
-- Traditional looping is slow - optimization algorithms are used in practice
+6. Optimization algorithms are used in practice

 ----

-## CV Error
+## Regression
-# How many parameters are too many?
+# CV Error
 <space>

 ![plot of chunk multi_plot](figure/multi_plot.png)